Weehawken, NJ: Where Manhattan Meets Suburban Luxury

 📆 Scheduled throughout the month

-Council meetings provide updates on municipal services, community initiatives, and upcoming projects.
+Council meetings provide updates on municipal services, public safety, community initiatives, and upcoming projects.

-These meetings give residents an opportunity to stay informed about development and planning decisions in town.
+These meetings give residents an opportunity to stay informed and weigh in on development and planning decisions in town.

 Schools & Youth Activities

-School-based activities remain one of the biggest drivers of daily community engagement during this time of year.
+School-based programming remains one of the biggest drivers of daily community engagement as families move through the spring calendar.

 Nearby Events Weehawken Residents Are Attending

-Because of its proximity to both Jersey City and Manhattan, many residents participate in nearby cultural events across Hudson County.
+Because of its proximity to both Jersey City and Manhattan, many residents participate in regional cultural events across Hudson County and New York City.

 🎨 Hudson County Cultural & Art Events